sparkplug/mtn-momo-api-documentation/docs/api-description/README.md

  <img :src="$withBase('/oauth_img.png')" alt="oauth_img">

-a) Provider system request an access token using the API Key and API user as authentication.
+a) Provider system requests an access token using the API Key and API user as authentication.
-b) Wallet platform authenticates credentials and respond with the access token
+b) Wallet platform authenticates credentials and responds with the access token
-3) Provider system will use the access token for any request that is sent to Wallet Platform, e.g. `POST /requesttopay`
+c) Provider system will use the access token for any request that is sent to Wallet Platform, e.g. `POST /requesttopay`

 **Note: The same token shall be used if it is not expired.**